GOP-controlled Texas House impeaches Republican Attorney General Ken Paxton, triggering suspension

 The 121-23 vote constitutes an abrupt downfall for one of the GOP's most prominent legal combatants, who in 2020 asked the U.S. Supreme Court to overturn President Joe Biden's electoral defeat of Donald Trump.
 It makes Paxton only the third sitting official in Texas' nearly 200-year history to have been impeached.

-Paxton, 60, decried the move moments after many members of his own party voted to impeach, and his office pointed to internal reports that found no wrongdoing.
+Paxton, 60, decried the move moments after scores of his fellow partisans voted for impeachment, and his office pointed to internal reports that found no wrongdoing.

 Paxton has been under FBI investigation for years over accusations that he used his office to help a donor and was separately indicted on securities fraud charges in 2015, though he has yet to stand trial.
-His fellow Republicans had long taken a muted stance on the allegations, but that changed this week.
+His party had long taken a muted stance on the allegations — but that changed this week as 60 of the House's 85 Republicans, including Speaker Dade Phelan, voted to impeach.

 Lawmakers allied with Paxton tried to discredit the investigation by noting that hired investigators, not panel members, interviewed witnesses.
 They also said several of the investigators had voted in Democratic primaries, tainting the impeachment, and that they had too little time to review evidence.